nemozny/argonone-debian-64/README.md

 ```
 # /usr/sbin/i2cset -y 3 0x01a 0x64
 ```
-You might need to run the above i2cset 2x for you to hear the fan.
+You might need to run the above i2cset two times for you to actual hear the fan spin up.